ChristElise/christelise.github.io/_posts/2024-09-14-suuk-walkthrough.md

 ```
 *NB: The difference in output is due to the presence of some characters that are interpreted differently by cat and more*.

-We can use this password to log in as tignasse through SSH.
+We can use this password to log in as tignasse using SSH.
 ```bash
 ┌──(pentester㉿kali)-[~/Suuk]
 └─$ssh tignasse@10.0.2.13